varunthota/VivyAutomationChallenge/README.md

 * Install [Maven]

 ### Package Details
 * core (src/main/java): It has 2 base classes.
-One for Mobile to perform a core Android execution and another for API
+One for Mobile to perform Android execution and another base class for API
 * pageObjects (src/main/java): To store page objects with the aligned functionalities
 * apiTests (src/test/java): List of API tests
 * mobileTests (src/test/java): List of mobile tests